Siddharthgolecha/Udacity-Capstone-Project/CarND-Capstone/README.md

 The config file [config.json](/train/config.json) describes which network is trained (the other parameters are defined in the Jupyter notebook)

-The initial code came from https://github.com/Gogul09/flower-recognition/blob/master/extract_features.py, but was altered, bug fixed and extended by ourselves for our application.
+The initial code came from https://github.com/Gogul09/flower-recognition/blob/master/extract_features.py, but was altered, bug fixed and extended by myself for my application.

 MobileNet, InceptionV3 and XCeption were used as well, but the results were worse or similar.